propertyapi/frontend-test/README.md

    5. It should be able to be triggered by hover or click
    6. It does not require to have animations
    7. You must use styled components
+   8. Any components you need you must build